IKIM-Essen/ClusterDocs/docs/faq.md

 # Frequently Asked Questions

-## VSCode fails set itself up on a remote host

-If Visual Studio Code is unable to complete the "Acquiring lock" step while trying connecting to a host with NFS home directories, enable the setting `remote.SSH.lockfilesInTmp`.

 ## A program fails with the message `too many open files`

 This limit can be changed for the current user session with `ulimit -Sn` followed by the desired number.
 For example: